emacsway/emacsway.github.io/_sources/en/django-framework.txt

 In my practice there was a case when it was necessary to implement a user search by pattern matching (LIKE '% keyword%') in the `admin panel <https://docs.djangoproject.com/en/1.11/ref/contrib/admin/>`__ using the user table joined with the table of profiles (using LEFT JOIN).

-Moreover, the search criteria should be combined with the OR condition, this leads to a complete pass through the attached table for each row of the user table.
+Moreover, the search criteria had to be combined with the OR condition, this leaded to a complete pass through the attached table for each row of the user table.
 There were several million MySQL database entries, and it worked very slowly.
 That version of MySQL did not yet support ngram FULLTEXT index.
 To optimize the query, we had to join the already filtered result from the profile table instead of the entire profile table, by moving the selection criterion to a subquery.
 A similar example can be found in the book «High Performance MySQL» [#hpmysql]_.
-To solve the problem my colleague had to ":doc:`make an adapter for sql-builder Storm ORM <storm-orm>`" like `sqlalchemy-django-query <https://github.com/mitsuhiko/sqlalchemy-django-query>`__.
+To solve the problem my colleague had to :doc:`make an adapter for sql-builder Storm ORM <storm-orm>` like `sqlalchemy-django-query <https://github.com/mitsuhiko/sqlalchemy-django-query>`__.
-As a result, it was possible to express an SQL query of any complexity in the interface of django.db.models.query.QuerySet.
+As a result, it became possible to express an SQL query of any complexity in the interface of django.db.models.query.QuerySet.

 Implementation of complicated Models for Django Framework